hyron-group/reference/api-reference/ModuleManager.md

 ### **return**

-Current instance, that could be used to do something else
+- ModuleManager : Current instance, that could be used to do something else

 ---